Marks & Spencer

-From the seafood in its sandwiches to the cotton in its clothes, M&S depends on natural resources.
-But the way these are products are produced can have devastating impacts on the environment.
+From the seafood in its sandwiches to the cotton in its clothes, M&S products depend on natural resources.
+But the way these are products are produced can have a wide range of impacts on the environment.
 We’ve been working with M&S to help to transform these industries for the better.

 WHAT WE’VE ACHIEVED

-- Using funding from the Sparks card loyalty club to carry out vital conservation work, including reducing conflict between people and elephants in Asia and improving water management in priority river basins.
+We are using funding from the Sparks card loyalty club to carry out vital conservation work, including reducing conflict between people and elephants in Asia and improving water management in priority river basins.